Magotchi/lpid-core-documents/LPID core documents.md

 This Constitution may be amended by a vote of a majority of members in attendance at the first Regular Convention and, thereafter, by a two-thirds vote of the delegates at any subsequent Convention.

-## ARTICLE XV: SELECTION OF DELEGATES TO THE NATIONAL CONVENTION
+## ARTICLE XV: Selection of Delegates to the National Convention

 ### SECTION 1